-Shots fired, 11 people wounded at Los Angeles area bar
+12 people including police officer killed, gunman also dead, in California bar shooting

-(Reuters) - Eleven people were shot and wounded, including a deputy, after a man walked into a Southern California bar and restaurant on Wednesday night and started shooting, police said.
+(Reuters) - A gunman killed 12 people, including a sheriff’s deputy, when he walked into a Southern California bar and grill and started shooting on Wednesday night, police said.

-“I can confirm 11 victims, people that were shot,” said Capt.
-Garo Kuredjian of the Ventura County Sheriff’s Department.
+The gunman was also killed, Ventura County Sheriff Geoff Dean told a news conference on Thursday, though it was not immediately clear by whom.

-“I don’t know the severity of the injuries, I don’t know if any are life threatening or not, but there are no reported fatalities.”
+An unknown number of people were also wounded during the attack at the Borderline Bar and Grill, a Country & Western venue in the Los Angeles suburb of Thousand Oaks where a crowd had gathered for a night of dancing, drinking and eating.

-USAToday reported early Thursday that the suspect was dead, but the sheriff’s spokesman had no immediate information on that report.
+No other victims were identified.
+The sheriff said the gunman has not been identified and there was no known motive for the shooting.

-Police and rescuers were still on the scene at the Borderline Bar and Grill, a Country & Western- themed establishment, early Thursday.
+Accounts about the incident varied widely throughout the early morning hours with initial reports saying the suspect was in custody.
+But Sheriff Dean has since said that the gunman died at the scene.

-Social media accounts vary widely about details of the shooting, other than a man with beard and wearing a dark trenchcoat walked in started shooting.
+Some social media accounts said a bearded man wearing a dark trenchcoat walked in and started shooting.

 Witnesses told CNN that patrons were there for the “College Country” night with line-dancing, music, drinks and food, and the place was packed with a young crowd.